 This interaction really angered me because –

-His behaviour was not flattering or appropriate.
+- His behaviour was not flattering or appropriate.
 He is a stranger, a married man, a man.
-I was offended and that makes it not okay.
+I was made to feell uncomfortable and that makes it not okay.

 I do not presume to judge him as a bad person but it is this covert, said-in-jest behavior that keeps the cycle of chauvinistic culture going.
 People have said to me that they don’t believe in that ‘feminist nonsense’ but until you have lived one day as a woman in any country, you cannot say to me that there is no inequality even if you’re not looking at wage gaps or vocational prejudice.Although woman’s rights and feminism goes to issues beyond this exchange, it is simply dealing with that kind of behaviour that makes the problem visible every day.

 Picture the scene: something like this never happens again.
-Is that so weird?
+Okay?